TSGECO/tsg/doc/tsg.md

 1. Read and create the graph directly from these records
 2. Chains (C) serve as additional evidence or source information
 3. Paths (O) define traversals through the explicitly defined graph
+4. Validate read continuity by checking for shared read IDs across adjacent nodes in paths

 ### Case 2: Nodes and Edges Are Not Explicitly Defined